-15% off your first order*.

 Marie-Ann Sullivan at Jump Bost 2022

-Self-confidence also makes it possible to adapt : to undertake an action but also to adapt it, to regulate.
-It is because I have confidence in myself that I dare to intervene on my horse, for example by taking a clear decision when approaching an obstacle.
+Self-confidence also enables us to adapt This means taking action, but also adapting and regulating it.
+It's because I have self-confidence that I dare to intervene on my horse, for example by making a clear decision when approaching an obstacle.

-This decision making is very important for the horse, which needs to be guided.
-If the rider is absentIf the rider is absent, the horse will be disturbed, he will be waiting for clearer instructions.
+This decision-making process is very important for the horse, who needs to be guided.
+If the rider is absentIf the rider is absent, the horse will be disturbed, waiting for clearer instructions.

 Self-confidence, the key to performance

-As mentioned above, lack of self-confidence means not being aware of one's abilities.
+As we said earlier, a lack of self-confidence means not being aware of one's abilities.
 However, by dint of doubting, the brain integrates our fears as realities.
-Often, it is precisely because we doubt that we are going to refuse on the bidet... that we refuse on the bidet!
-This is why lack of confidence necessarily leads to slowing down of the progressand even to the absence of performance.
+Often, it's precisely because we doubt we'll make a bidet refusal... that we make a bidet refusal!
+This is why lack of confidence necessarily leads to a slower progressor even lack of performance.

 Fear on horseback and loss of confidence: what are the causes?